adamatus/mendota-breeze/README.md

 As a wind-junky (sailer/kiter/windersurfer), I'm always interested in the current wind conditions.
 For me, that's the wind on Lake Mendota in Madison, WI.
-The Space Science and Engineering Center (SSEC) and Atmospheric and Osceanic Sciences (AOC) department at the University of Wisconsin-Madison maintain several instruments that measure the current weather and wind in the area.
+The Space Science and Engineering Center (SSEC) and Atmospheric and Oceanic Sciences (AOC) department at the University of Wisconsin-Madison maintain several instruments that measure the current weather and wind in the area.
 This data is freely provided at http://metobs.ssec.wisc.edu/buoy/